Patient Follow Up Template

 Strengthened patient-provider relationships

 Regular follow-up appointments provide opportunities for meaningful interactions between patients and healthcare providers, fostering trust, rapport, and communication.
-As patients feel valued and supported throughout their healthcare journey, they are likelier to develop a sense of loyalty to their healthcare provider and clinic.
+As patients feel valued and supported throughout their healthcare journey, they are likelier to develop a sense of loyalty to you as their healthcare provider and your clinic.

-For instance, a patient receiving personalized follow-up calls or emails from their primary care physician following a hospital discharge may feel reassured and more likely to seek care from the same provider.
+For instance, a patient receiving personalized follow-up calls or emails following a hospital discharge may feel reassured and more likely to seek care from the same provider.

-What do healthcare professionals do if a patient doesn't respond to follow-ups?
+What to do if a patient doesn't respond to follow-ups

-When a patient doesn't respond to follow-ups, healthcare professionals typically take the following steps:
+When a patient doesn't respond to follow-ups, you can try take the following steps:

-4. Flag the case for review: Flag the case for review by a supervisor or healthcare team to determine appropriate next steps.
-This may involve escalating the matter to a care coordinator, social worker, or other support staff for further assistance reaching the patient.
+- Flag the case for review: Flag the case for review by a supervisor or healthcare team to determine appropriate next steps.
+This may involve escalating the matter to a care coordinator, social worker, or other support staff for further assistance in reaching the patient.

 Commonly asked questions